Robium-Automations/polyhex-backend/README.md

 Parameter:
 - **email**: mandatory.

-Description: check if email is availabale.
+Description: check if email is available.
 Returns: 204 (NO_CONTENT) if available, otherwise 409 (CONFLICT)

 **Request example**